Reaching the middle

 We Wrote the Book on Marketing to the New Heartland

 The New Heartland is interpreting style through these core values, building on its rich heritage and culture to influence trends the rest of the country is adopting.
 This influence is seen in all key New Heartland touchpoints – Music, Outdoors/Sports, Food, Fashion and Technology.
-And let’s not forget – politics.
+And let’s not forget – Politics.

 We build connections by helping brands understand how culture, core values and lifestyle activities influence buying behaviors.

-Underlying this growing interest in the Heartland is what we call the New Heartland way, a manner of living grounded in core values of faith, community and family.
+Underlying this growing interest in the New Heartland is what we call the New Heartland way, a manner of living grounded in core values of faith, community and family.